Whose Rules – Part 1

 Lesson learned: If you work with food, you get to eat.

-Bernie was never allowed to go to the Presbytery, even when his presence was demanded.
+Beau was never allowed to go to the Presbytery, located next door to the school, even when his presence was demanded by Fr.
+Ashe.
 It was always, ‘Over my dead body’ and ‘I’ll kiss the devil first’ from S.M Francesca.
-Bernie never discovered what the fuss was all about.
+Beau never discovered what the fuss was all about.
 In his six years at that school, he never once entered the Presbytery and he treated it as though it was a haunted house – giving it a wide berth.

-Father Adams eventually gave Bernie the opportunity needed to give up Catholicism – which he jumped at.
+Father Ashe eventually gave Beau the opportunity needed to give up Catholicism – which he jumped at.

-The loud cracking sound inside Bernie’s head was new, the force behind it was not.
-He literally saw stars as his head and shoulders were forced through the wall.
+The loud cracking sound inside Beau’s head was new, the force behind it was not.
+He literally saw stars as his head and shoulders were forced through the wall by the clenched fist, delivered like a baseball bat.
 He sank to the floor before remembering to never sink to the floor.
-Bernie’s father kicked him, just once in the face, shattering teeth and ramming his head back into the wall to create a second hole.
-Bernie felt the black cloud of unconsciousness roll into save him from the pain, ‘perhaps this time I will die and not have to clean up the mess I have made’.
+Beau’s father kicked him, just once in the face, shattering teeth and ramming his head back into the wall to create a second hole.
+Beau felt the black cloud of unconsciousness roll into save him from the pain, ‘Perhaps this time I will die and not have to clean up the mess I have made’.
 He awoke to the booming voice of God.

 “Never, ever lie to me boy.